hzh1231/Trans_dcn/README.md

 </p>

 ### Introduction
 This is a PyTorch(1.8.0) implementation of Trans-DCN.
-Itcan use Modified backbone is [train.py](https://github.com/jfzhang95/pytorch-deeplab-xception/blob/master/mypath.py) mentioned.
-Currently, we train Trans-DCN using Pascal VOC 2012, SBD and Cityscapes datasets.
+Itcan use Modified backbone as [train.py](https://github.com/hzh1231/Trans_dcn/master/mypath.py) mentioned.
+Currently, we can train Trans-DCN using Pascal VOC 2012, SBD and Cityscapes datasets.